NS719/Rain-Prediction-in-Australia/README.md

 # Rain Prediction in Australia

 ## Project Scenario
 In this project, I have completed a notebook to build a classifier to predict whether there will be rain the following day.
 The project uses rainfall dataset from the Australian Government's Bureau of Meteorology.
-The data is cleaned and different classification algorithms are applied to the data.
+The data is cleaned and different classification algorithms are applied to the data.\
+This project is a graded Honors Project of the [Machine Learning with Python](https://www.coursera.org/learn/machine-learning-with-python) course by IBM.

 ## About the Dataset
 The original source of the data is Australian Government's Bureau of Meteorology and the latest data can be gathered from [http://www.bom.gov.au/climate/dwo/](http://www.bom.gov.au/climate/dwo/?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDeveloperSkillsNetworkML0101ENSkillsNetwork20718538-2022-01-01).